openstack/ironic/doc/source/user/states.rst

   Just like the ``cleaning`` state, the nodes in the ``clean wait`` state are being scrubbed and reprogrammed.
-The difference is that in the ``clean wait`` state the conductor is waiting for the ramdisk to boot or the clean step which is running in-band to finish.
+The difference is that in the ``clean wait`` state the conductor is waiting for the ramdisk to boot or the clean step that is running in-band to finish.

   The cleaning process of a node in the ``clean wait`` state can be interrupted by setting the node's provision state using the ``abort`` verb if the task